Tommy Hilfiger on Grafton Street to close permanently

 The closed former Tommy Hilfiger store on Grafton Street.
 Photograph: Damien Eagers/The Irish Times

-While all eyes will be on the High Street next Monday for the long-awaited re-opening of non-essential retail, Grafton Street will be without its Tommy Hilfiger store for the first time in 24 years.
+While all eyes will be on the High Street next Monday for the long-awaited re-opening of non-essential retail, Grafton Street will be without its Tommy Hilfiger store.

 Having remained shuttered since last Christmas due to Covid-19 restrictions, the US fashion retailer has decided to close its flagship premises permanently.